snowdrop/secured-example/README.md

 ```

 Open OpenShift console in the browser to see the status of the app,
-and the exact routes, to be used to access the app's greeting endpoint.
-(or to access RH-SSO's admin console)
+and the exact routes, to be used to access the app's greeting endpoint or to access the Red Hat SSO's admin console.

 Note: until https://issues.jboss.org/browse/CLOUD-1166 is fixed,
 we need to fix the redirect-uri in RH-SSO admin console, to point to our app's route.

-Ctrl-C is to exit the deploy (it sets repl. controllers to zero).
-Where you do a full cleanup with "mvn fabric8:undeploy".
+TODO - Explain how to configure the ENV VAR of the SSO_URL part of the DeploymentConfig

+# Access the service

 If the pod of the Secured Spring Boot Application is running like also the Red Hat SSO Server, you
-can use one of the bash scripts proposed within the QuickStart to access the service.
+can use one of the bash scripts proposed within the root of the project to access the service.

-Depending which tool you prefer to use (curl or httpie), use one of them and pass as parameters
+Depending which tool you prefer to use (curl or httpie), use one of bash files available and pass as parameters
 the address of the Red Hat Secured SSO Server and the Secured Spring Boot Application.

 ```